 When you plead or are found guilty of a traffic violation, the information is recorded on your motor vehicle record (MVR).

 The next time an insurer views your MVR, which will happen when you renew or shop for insurance, the company will know that you committed a traffic violation and will likely increase your insurance premiums or quote a higher rate.

 >> OTHER RESOURCES: Best car insurance companies for high-risk drivers

 There are, however, several ways to keep a ticket off your driving record, depending on the laws in the jurisdiction that issued your ticket.
 These steps could include:

 - Mitigation (pleading guilty but asking for leniency)

 - Contacting the county clerk

 - Contesting your charge in court

-In certain cases and in certain jurisdictions, a conviction that is expunged from your criminal record may stay on your driving record.
-If your insurance company is aware of your conviction prior to its expungement, either because it was not removed from your MVR or because they were aware of the conviction before its removal, they may charge you an increased rate.
+In certain cases and places, a conviction that is expunged from your criminal record may stay on your driving record.
+If your insurance company is aware of your conviction prior to its expungement, either because it was not removed from your MVR or because they knew about the conviction before its removal, they may charge you an increased rate.